ONCache: A Cache-Based Low-Overhead Container Overlay Network: Evaluation

 \subsubsection{Functional Completeness}

-\textbf{Data Plane policies.} These policies (e.g., rate limiting, quality of service) are enforced by \emph{tc}.
-We test if they work properly with ONCache.
-As shown in Figure~\ref{fig:conn} (b), when there is no rate limiting, the throughput is about 39 Gbps.
-Then we limit the rate to 20Gb on the host interface.
-Soon after the policy is applied, the throughput drops to 18.5Gb.
-The throughput recovers after removing the rate limit.
+\textbf{Data-plane policies.} We test whether data-plane policies, such as rate limiting, function correctly with ONCache.
+As shown in Figure~\ref{fig:conn}~(b), in the absence of rate limiting, the throughput reaches about 39 Gbps.
+Then we limit the rate to 20 Gbps on the host interface and the throughput drops to about 18.5 Gbps.
+Upon removal of the rate limit, the throughput returns to its original level.

-\textbf{Packet filter policies.} We test if packet filters work properly with ONCache.
-When running an iPerf3 test with ONCache, we add a simple packet filter which denies the iPerf3 flow in the standard overlay network.
-The filter is added using the four steps described in \S \ref{sec:cachecoherency}.
-As expected, the throughput drops to 0 as shown in Figure~\ref{fig:conn} (b).
-The throughput recovers after removing the filter.
+\textbf{Packet filters.} We test whether packet filters work properly with ONCache.
+During an iperf3 test with ONCache, we apply a simple packet filter which denies this iperf3 flow using the delete-and-reinitialize mechanism proposed in \S \ref{sec:cachecoherency}.
+As expected, the throughput drops to 0, as shown in Figure~\ref{fig:conn}~(b).
+The throughput recovers upon removing the filter.

-\textbf{Live migration.} Unlike Slim, ONCache supports container live migration, as discussed in \S \ref{sec:compatibilityconsiderations}.
-Because our Kubernetes-based testbed does not natively support live migration, we simulate it by modifying the host IP and VXLAN tunnels when the containers are alive.
-As shown in Figure \ref{fig:conn} (b), the throughput drops to 0 when migration starts (host IP is changed) and recovers once migration finishes (VXLAN tunnels are corrected) after about 2 seconds.
+\textbf{Container live migration.} We evaluate whether ONCache works properly with container live migration.
+Since Kubernetes does not natively support live migration, we imitate it by modifying the host IP address and VXLAN tunnels while the container remains alive.
+As shown in Figure~\ref{fig:conn}~(b), the throughput drops to 0 when migration starts (the host IP address is changed) and recovers once the migration finishes (VXLAN tunnels are updated) after about 2 seconds.

+Both the packet filter and container live migration experiments induce network changes and require using the delete-and-reinitialize mechanism (proposed in \S \ref{sec:cachecoherency}) to apply the changes.
+Thus these experiments also demonstrate the effectiveness of the delete-and-reinitialize mechanism.